attackvector/tanto/README.md

 ##Notes

 1) Steps two and three are unecessary after the first run.
-2) You can use `apt-cacher-ng` to cache your packages (so that you won't need to download them from the repos upon each build).
-This is useful if you plan to do a lot of builds in a short time.
+2) You can use `apt-cacher-ng` and `netselect-apt` to respectively cache your packages (so that you won't need to download them from the repos upon each build), and speed test and autoselect the fastest local Debian mirror.
+This is useful if you plan to do a lot of builds in a short time, or automate a build process such as with continuing integration (CI).

 ![Ingress](http://enlightenedstl.com/images/enlightened-community-150.png)